reversinglabs/reversinglabs-sdk-py3/README.md

 ```

 #### Parameters:
-`host` - A1000 address
+`host` - Spectra Analyze address
-`username` - A1000 username
+`username` - Spectra Analyze username
-`password` - A1000 password
+`password` - Spectra Analyze password
-`token` - A1000 user token for the REST API
+`token` - Spectra Analyze user token for the REST API
 `fields_v2` - optional fields that will be returned in the analysis report
-`ticore_fields` - optional fields that will be returned in the report from the TitaniumScale endpoint
+`ticore_fields` - optional fields that will be returned in the report from the Spectra Detect endpoint
 `wait_time_seconds` - wait time between each report fetching retry
 `retries` - number of report fetching retries
 `verify` - verify SSL certificate